-These tests are performed with the R8100 in Monitor mode - see Figure 3.2.8.3.1-1.
-During repeater/subscriber radio transmission the R8100 continuously measures the quality of the radio's transmitted 4FSK signal over the 132 symbols (264 bits) that comprise an entire DMR TDMA burst.
-Although the service monitor synchronizes to the first burst, it can measure the quality of any of the 6 bursts transmitted by the radio.
+These tests are performed with the R8600 in Monitor Mode (see Figure 3.2.8.3.1-1).
+During repeater/subscriber radio transmission, the R8600 continuously measures the quality of the radio's transmitted 4FSK signal over the 132 symbols (264 bits) that comprise an entire DMR TDMA burst.
+Although the service monitor synchronizes to the first burst, it can measure the quality of any of the six bursts transmitted by the radio.

-Figure 3.2.8.3.1-1 Submenu after pressing DMR soft key in Generator mode
+Figure 3.2.8.3.1-1 Submenu after clicking DMR soft key in Generate Mode